-Net Cash Used in Investing Activities
+Net Cash Generated From Investing Activities

-For the third quarter of 2022, our net cash used in investing activities was RMB1.6 billion, which was primarily attributable to the net change of investments in financial assets at fair value through profit or loss of RMB676.3 million and purchase of property, equipment and intangible assets of RMB818.5 million.
+For the third quarter of 2022, our net cash generated from investing activities was RMB8.6 billion, which was primarily attributed to the net change of short-term bank deposits of RMB4.6 billion and the net change of short-term investments measured at fair value through profit or loss of RMB5.9 billion, partially offset by the capital expenditures of RMB1.7 billion.

-Net Cash Used in Financing Activities
+Net Cash Used In Financing Activities

-For the third quarter of 2022, our net cash used in financing activities was RMB889.9 million, which was primarily attributable to payments for principal elements of lease and related interest of RMB912.3 million.
+For the third quarter of 2022, our net cash used in financing activities was RMB7.9 billion, which was primarily attributed to the net changes of borrowings of RMB6.5 billion and share repurchase of RMB1.0 billion.